derHaubi/ioBroker.schlueter-fbh/README.md

 * I do not know when exaclty the Thermostat delivers the Data.
 For me it is always round abaout 5 Minutes after full hour (so: 15.06, 16.06, 17.06, etc.)
 * Therefore we have the Admin-Parameter to tell when this hourly Job should run ("Scheduled Job")

-The other Energy Calls whoch could be done will be described in future.
+The other Energy Calls which could be done will be described in future.

 ## Visualization (at least some sort of)
-The File "testView.html" hold a VIS-View which is making use of the Adapters delivered Data and some steering/controlling things concering changeing the Modes.
+The File "testView.html" hold a VIS-View which is making use of the Adapters delivered Data and some steering/controlling things concering changing the Modes.
 You can Import the View, but then within the HTML-Sections you ned to give the correct IDs for your Group/Thermostat.
 As the Adapter is Beta, this is also for that View.
 I use in in my Production but again no guarantee.

-**Attention: A Requirement for this vie is that Adapter "Material Design Widgets" (by Scrounger) is installed for VIS.**
+**Attention: A Requirement for this view is that Adapter "Material Design Widgets" (by Scrounger) is installed for VIS.**
 ![schlueter_vis_test_view](https://github.com/user-attachments/assets/e8a68b42-8b7b-406d-8705-a8bd91f67d78)

 ## To be done